haskell/haskell-platform/download-website/index.markdown

 comprehensive, stable and mature base for Haskell projects to work from.
 Every system supporting Haskell needs to ship with the Haskell Platform suite.

 Please note that this is a beta release.
-We do not expect everything to work perfectly and we would appreciate feedback.
+We do not expect all the installers to work perfectly and we would appreciate feedback.
 Issues related to the packaging and installers can be filed in the [Platform Bug Tracker].

 [Haskell Platform]: http://haskell.org/haskellwiki/Haskell_Platform
 [Hackage]: http://hackage.haskell.org